Alimony Lawyer

 A judge may order you to pay all spousal support at once (lump sum alimony) or periodically (typically monthly or yearly).

 Periodic spousal support can be temporary or permanent, depending on the factors outlined earlier, among others.
-It can last for years or months, or until a particular occurrence.
+It can last for years, months, or until a particular occurrence.

-Some of the situations that call for the end of alimony payment include;
+Some of the situations that call for the end of alimony payments include:

 Spousal Support and Taxes

-Before 2019, alimony constituted taxable income for the support recipient and tax-deductible for the paying partner.
+Before 2019, alimony constituted taxable income for the support recipient and tax-deductible income for the paying partner.

 Can a Washington DC Alimony Lawyer Help in Your Case?